 62 Pages Posted: 14 Sep 2018 Last revised: 24 May 2019

 Date Written: August 1, 2018

 In a randomized field experiment with the education charitable giving platform DonorsChoose.org (N = 30,297), we examined email personalization using a potential donor’s name.
-We quantified the effectiveness of matching potential donors to specific teachers in need based on surname, surname initial letters, gender, ethnicity, and surname country of origin.
-Full surname matching was most effective, with potential donors being more likely to open an email, click on a link in the email, and make a donation to a teacher who shared their own surname.
+We measured the effectiveness of matching potential donors to specific teachers in need based on surname, surname initial letters, gender, ethnicity, and surname country of origin.
+Full surname matching was most effective, with potential donors being more likely to open an email, click on a link in the email, and donate to a teacher who shared their own surname.
 They also donated more money overall.
-Our results suggest that uniting people with shared names is an effective individual-level approach to email personalization, even when name-matching is transparently designed to promote generosity.
-Potential donors who shared a surname first letter but not an entire name with teachers also behaved more generously.
-We discuss how using a person’s name in marketing communications may gain consumers’ attention and reduce the social distance between them and a name-matched entity.
-This process may benefit the firm when consumers’ existing attitudes toward the entity are favorable, but may backfire when consumers would prefer not to be associated with it.
+Our results suggest that uniting people with shared names is an effective individual-level approach to email personalization.
+Potential donors who shared a surname first-letter but not an entire name with teachers also behaved more generously.
+We discuss how using a person’s name in marketing communications may capture attention and bridge social distance.

 Keywords: field experiment, charitable giving, individual targeting, personalization, one-to-one marketing

 Suggested Citation: Suggested Citation